GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Introduction

-This solution shows you how to use a continuous integration (CI) and continuous delivery (CD) pipeline to securely deploy to a Kubernetes cluster.
-It uses Cloud Build to build images, Spinnaker for continuous delivery and Binary Authorization for deploy-time, attestation-based security, and Cloud Key Management Service (Cloud KMS) to manage keys used by Binary Authorization.
-Using these Google Cloud products, you can  manage the provenance of container images deployed to Kubernetes.
+This solution exemplifies how to perform continuous integration and continuous delivery to a Kubernetes cluster using Cloud Build for building our images, Spinnaker for Continuous Deployment and Binary Authorization with keys hosted inside Cloud Key Management Service (Cloud KMS) for protecting and attesting the procedence of our images being deployed to Kubernetes.

-We will start by setting up all our environment and then building the solution step by step.
+Start by setting up the environment and then building the solution step by step.
 We hope you enjoy the journey.

 ## Setup

-We will handle Binary Authorization using a separate project to hold the Attestor and the Keys, so you can keep controls and authorization separate.
+Binary Authorization will be handled by using a separate project to hold the Attestor and the Keys, so you can keep controls and authorization separate.

-We will create the projects and resources that are previously needed in this section.
+Create the projects and resources that are will be needed later.

 ### Deployer Project
 The deployer project is the project where your Kubernetes cluster will be created and also spinnaker will be installed.

 ### User Cluster Creation
-You should create a Kubernetes cluster to where you will deploy the application to.
+A Kubernetes cluster should also be created.
+This is the cluster where you will deploy the application to.
 There are no special needs for the cluster creation and you can follow the instructions [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster).

 ### Spinnaker Installation
 Install spinnaker on gcp using the marketplace offering available.
 Just access your **Marketplace** inside **Cloud Console** and search for Spinnaker.
 Install it on the same project as the user cluster created above but in a different Kubernetes cluster, dedicated to Spinnaker.